 Keywords: Brain aneurysm detection, aneurysm segmentation, FCT, level set model, x-ray, robust method.

-Current Vascular Pharmacology Pharmacotherapy Before and After Endovascular Repair of Abdominal Aortic Aneurysms
+Current Vascular Pharmacology Molecular Targets and Abdominal Aortic Aneurysms

 Current Pharmaceutical Design Should We be Concerned About the Inflammatory Response to Endovascular Procedures?